zainafzal08/sortify/README.md

 - [ ] Once you get to sort view you can't swipe down to get url bar because card container captures all pointer events lmao.
 - [ ] Test on firefox and safari.
-- [ ] Refactor code cause it's disgusting lmao.
-  - [ ] Split into multiple components
-  - [ ] Lean on lit more instead of doing out of cycle dom manip.
 - [ ] Allow for songs to be removed from their original playlist.

-# Needs verification

-- [ ] Make sure app can now handle using refresh tokens.

 # Done